 Mountain Karate’s instructors are dedicated to helping every student get what they want and need from their martial arts training.

 Lead instructor Jeff Brooks began his martial arts training in 1978.

-He ran his dojo in New England from 1988 through 2009, teaching thousands of adults and children attended his classes, self-defense seminars, and programs in combative skills.
+He ran his dojo in New England from 1988 through 2009, teaching thousands of adults and children attended classes, self-defense seminars, and programs in combative skills.

-He was promoted to seventh degree black belt in Shorin Ryu in 2004, and now continues training kids and adults in classes in Saluda, NC.
+He was awarded seventh degree black belt in Shorin Ryu in 2004, and continues training kids and adults in classes in Saluda, NC.